-Situations which require the initiation of this procedure are, but not limited to the following;
+Situations which require the initiation of this procedure are, but not limited to the following:

-- An evacuation of the facility - Receipt of additional residents from another facility - A loss of power, water, gas or inclement weather - Any situation which potentially requires increased staff in a very short time frame
+- An evacuation of the facility - Receipt of additional residents from another facility - · A loss of power, water, gas or inclement weather - Any situation which potentially requires increased staff in a very short time frame

 The CEO or designate will start the process.
-The senior management team will then call their managers/supervisors and they in turn call their staff until all have been contacted.
+The senior management team will then call their managers/supervisors and they will in turn have their staff contacted.

-Fan out charts are designed to contact staff in the most efficient manner in the event of an emergency.
-There are a total of 5 fan charts, 1 for each department, viz.
-Administration, Facility, Food Services, Nursing and Social Services.
-Each fan out chart contains names and phone numbers of staff in that department.
-All fan out charts are prepared and updated by the Human Resources Department twice a year
+Fan Out Charts are designed to contact staff in the most efficient manner in the event of an emergency.
+Fan out charts at Finch include Administration, Facility, Food Services, Nursing and nursing Home Social Services, Corporate and Tenants.
+(Refer to Appendix I: Organizational Fan Out Chart).
+Each Fan out chart contains names and phone numbers of staff in that department.
+Staff information is prepared and updated by the Human Resources Department twice a year.